TheMeinerLP/awesome/README.md

 *   [dart-lang/sdk](https://github.com/dart-lang/sdk) - The Dart SDK, including the VM, JS and Wasm compilers, analysis, core libraries, and more.
 *   [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop
 *   [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
-*   [csells/go\_router](https://github.com/csells/go_router) - The purpose of the go\_router for Flutter is to use declarative routes to reduce complexity, regardless of the platform you're targeting (mobile, web, desktop), handling deep linking from Android, iOS and the web while still allowing an easy-to-use developer experience.

 ## Jupyter Notebook